This guide provides comprehensive information about creating your branded MediaSpace.

 Css Modification Code

 To customize the CSS code above, you can change [title="Main Player"] to be whatever name you gave to the embedSkins you added under the KMS/KAF admin module, Embed.
-In my CSS above, my titles are "Main Player" and "Download Player" because that is what I called them in the embed module (as seen below).
+In the CSS above, the titles are "Main Player" and "Download Player" because that is what they were named in the Embed module.